DNS resolver services perform updates in a serial format, where service points and DNS

 serially begin to perform an update to the new DNS resolver service version.

-resolver services deployed on Fleet Service Points do not periodically poll the DNS Edge
+resolver services deployed on Service Point v4 instances do not periodically poll the DNS Edge

 Cloud for updates.
-To update the DNS resolver service deployed on Fleet Service Points,
+To update the DNS resolver service deployed on Service Point v4 instances,

 you must perform a manual update from the Sites